donyu/cs3136-recitations/recitation-4.md

 A git repository is a place to store fun stuff like code, projects, and in our case recitation notes, homework skeleton code, or homework solutions for you!
 Github.com is a website where users make repositories to share and update code with one another.

-Once Jae has added the skeleton code for your assignment, you will be able to clone his skeleton code from his repository with the command from within the cs3136 directory:
+Once Jae has added the skeleton code for your assignment, you will be able to clone his skeleton code from his repository with the following command from within the cs3136 directory:

     git clone /home/jae/cs3136-pub/lab1 lab1